|9th Five Year Plan (Vol-2)||<< Back to Index

 4.1.49 For agricultural research and education, the country has a strong national agricultural research system.
 Today there is a network of 49 research institutes, 30 national research centres, 10 Project Directorates, 28 State Agricultural Universities, one Central Agricultural University and a large number of All India Coordinated Projects involving more than 24,000 agricultural scientists and teachers.
 The future economic and social development is in considerable measure dependent upon the technological improvements in agriculture.
 A massive application of science and technology would enable Indian agriculture to face the serious challenges of food security and ensure a place for value added Indian agricultural products in the global markets.
 There are immense opportunities offered by technological revolutions in the field of molecular biology, biochemistry, physiology, Geographical Information System, systems analysis, revolution in informatics, remote sensing etc. The objective is to tap the potential of science and technology to improve the living conditions of the poor.
 It is increasingly difficult to obtain any sizeable incremental production from the conventional Green Revolution areas.
 For the second Green Revolution, it is necessary to make the grey areas green.
 Hence, a major support for the rainfed areas, especially in Eastern and arid peninsular India would be necessary.
 Public sector research and technology missions (as for instance the mission on oilseeds) on various crops would play a crucial role in improving the crop production.
-How to reduce the yield gap between the lab and the field, particularly in the case of dryland crops is an important challenge for agricultural research & technologies.
+How to reduce the yield gap between the lab and the field, particularly in the case of dryland crops is an important challenge for agricultural research and technologies.

 4.1.50 The country has 106.6 million agricultural land holdings.
 The holdings of small and marginal farmers together constitute around 80 % of the total holdings and their average size is less than one hectare.
 A farmer takes his or her own decisions about cropping pattern and other production activities.
 The Government's role is to help build a supportive environment to increase production and productivity in the form of market intervention, agricultural research, public investment in irrigation and infrastructure, credit and marketing for agricultural export besides creating and strengthening institutions like co-operatives which support agricultural activities.